-The Nebraska Department of Health and Human Services and the University of Nebraska-Lincoln have been involved in reviewing the initiative, but participating programs are not monitored through state site visits.
-EHS grantees are required in their state contracts to meet three times per year for video conferencing meetings, in addition to one in-person annual meeting.
+The Nebraska Department of Health and Human Services has been involved in reviewing the initiative, but participating programs are not monitored through state site visits.
+EHS grantees are required in their state subgrants to participate in regularly scheduled video conferencing meetings throughout the year.
 These meetings allow programs to discuss challenges and best practices, as well as give updates on their work.